jyablonski/doqs/src/content/docs/data/draftkings.md

 1. Because data is only pulled once a day, there can be inconsistencies with the metrics being pulled vs when the game is played ~10-12 hours later
     - These are typically only minor differences
     - However, if star players are downgraded from day-to-day to out before the game, then the lines can have more dramatic shifts
+    - A separate Script or Lambda could be setup to re-pull & upsert the odds data on an hourly basis, but then the downstream dbt models would also have to be rebuilt on the same cadence.
+The Frontend dashboard would also have to re-sync this data, so this process introduces a fair amount of complexity.